Centre of Excellence for Plant and Microbial Science

 The Centre is a collaboration between the John Innes Centre and two institutes of the Chinese Academy of Sciences (the Institute of Genetics and Developmental Biology and the Institute of Plant Physiology and Ecology).

 The Centre was established with funding from the Chinese Academy of Sciences and the UK Biotechnology and Biological Sciences Research Council.
-The Centre of Excellence is physical rather than virtual – it will have dedicated laboratory space on the three campuses and establish new research groups to address the mission above.
+The Centre of Excellence is physical rather than virtual – it has dedicated laboratory space and has established new research groups to address the mission above.

-The new CEPAMS group leaders will be affiliated by IGDB or SIPPE, whose labs will be housed either in Beijing or in Shanghai.
-CEPAMS group leaders have the privilege to conduct their scientific research in JIC, to co-operate with JIC faculty, and to attend the internal academic meeting in JIC.
+CEPAMS group leaders are affiliated with IGDB or SIPPE.
+Their labs are housed either in Beijing or in Shanghai.
+CEPAMS group leaders have the privilege to conduct their scientific research in JIC, to co-operate with JIC faculty, and to attend internal academic meetings at JIC.